timocapa/pihole-list/README.md

-Regular updates for Cryptocurrency scam pages by @409H and a YouTube ads block list
+Regular updates for Cryptocurrency scam pages by @409H for pihole